 After all structures are erected in an area, the next step is to install conductor (wire).
 Conductor is pulled from one structure to the next through a pulley system temporarily placed on the structures.
 After a section of conductor is pulled through a series of structures, the conductor is attached to insulators, which are attached to the structure and the pulleys are removed.
 Trucks, heavy equipment and sometimes helicopters are used in this process.
-In some cases, conductor is connected using implosive connectors that create a flash and loud boom.
 Other equipment including bird diverters, spacers and galloping devices are also installed.